johnwry/dm2/markdown/colossians/colossians.md

     the world does indeed matter.

-    b. <em>Conduct yourself</em> is a present tense active voice imperative emphasizing that this should be <strong><u>done</u></strong> as a normal part of everyday life.
+    b. * Conduct yourself*  is a present tense active voice imperative emphasizing that this should be <strong><u>done</u></strong> as a normal part of everyday life.

-    c. <em>With wisdom</em> is more than mere knowledge.
+    c. * With wisdom*  is more than mere knowledge.
 Wisdom is divine understanding that prompts us how to properly <strong><u>apply</u></strong>
     what we know to our everyday situations.
 We desperately need God’s wisdom as we order our lives before the world.